UK cost sharing regulations have changed

 Compliance Risk

-Non-compliance could result in CAA enforcement action.
+Non-compliance can result in CAA enforcement action.
 Missing or inadequate documentation is a regulatory risk.

 Better Protection